Tech Salaries in India 2026: Real Numbers by Role

 - Negotiate total compensation, not just base.
 Ask about: joining bonus, RSU refresh grants, annual bonus structure, relocation assistance, and signing bonus.

-- Negotiate the joining bonus — this is often the easiest component to increase because it is a one-time cost for the company.
+- Negotiate the joining bonus — this is often the easiest component to increase because it's a one-time cost for the company.
+They won't fight you as hard on it.

 After the Negotiation

-Do not accept on the spot.
+Don't accept on the spot.
+Never.
 Ask for 2-3 days to consider.
 Use that time to compare the total package — not just the CTC number but the in-hand salary, tax implications, work-life balance, growth potential, and cost of living if relocation is involved.
+Run the numbers.
+Talk to people who work there.
+Sleep on it.

 RSUs vs Cash: Understanding the Tradeoff